Thelma Ekiyor: Education

-Thelma Ekiyor received her MBA in Entrepreneurship and Innovation from Imperial College London, UK, and holds a law degree with LLB Honors from the University of Buckingham.
+Thelma Ekiyor received her MBA in Entrepreneurship and Innovation from Imperial College London, UK, and holds a law degree with LLB Honours from the University of Buckingham.
 She is an alumna of the African Women's Leadership Institute, and of the 2002 Summer Peacebuilding Institute at the Eastern Mennonite University in the United States, which is deeply connected with WANEP and WISPEN-Africa.
 Ekiyor is also a Fellow of Stanford University.

 Peacebuilding

 From 2005 to 2007, Ekiyor was Senior Manager of the Conflict Intervention and Peacebuilding Support Project (CIPS) at the Center for Conflict Resolution (CCR) at the University of Cape Town, South Africa.
 In this position, she helped to expand the post-conflict capacity of African nations undergoing reconstruction.
 In 2005, Ekiyor and Razaan Bailey wrote a report on the Prisons Transformation Project (PTP), called "Promoting Restorative Justice in South Africa's Correctional Services", which dealt with international perspectives on themes of restorative justice.
 In 2006, Ekiyor and Noria Mashumba wrote a policy seminar report called "The Peace-building role of Civil Society in Central Africa".
 At the seminar, Ekiyor delivered a speech at the Women and Peace Processes session, titled "The Role of Civil Society in Implementing International and Regional Frameworks on Women, Peace and Security".

 After serving at the CCR, Ekiyor became the Executive Director of the West Africa Civil Society Institute (WASCI), based in Ghana.
 She helped establish connections between donors and international organizations, and created WASCI's civil society capacity building strategy and Policy Influencing platform.

-Outside of Africa, Ekiyor sits on the Advisory Boards of the US-based Women Empowerment Centre (WEC) and the Rising Leadership Foundation.
+Outside Africa, Ekiyor sits on the advisory boards of the US-based Women Empowerment Centre (WEC) and the Rising Leadership Foundation.
 She is also currently a board member on ALL ON, which was established by Shell and is a renewable energy impact fund in West Africa.